Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Commands to manage the bot's commands and cogs.
+Commands to enable and disable commands and cogs.

 .. _core-command-command-defaultdisablecog: